Wahoo Elemnt bike computers: a buyer’s guide to the range

 • Pros: Relatively compact; easy configuration via Elemnt App; LEDs for quick metrics

-• Cons: Button-only; fairly small screen; middling battery life
+• Cons: Fairly small screen; middling battery life

-The Wahoo Elemnt Roam is much smaller than the Elemnt Ace, with its colour non-touchscreen taking up a smaller proportion of the case’s front too.
-There are fewer pixels and a less detailed map than with the Ace, although data fields are still easy to read.
+The Wahoo Elemnt Roam V3 is much smaller than the Elemnt Ace, with its updated colour touchscreen taking up a smaller proportion of the case’s front too.
+There are fewer pixels and a less detailed map than with the Ace, although data fields should still be easy to read.

-Much of the functionality mirrors the Ace, with options including climb profiles, although navigation uses on-screen prompts without the Ace’s voice commands.
+That aside, much of the Roam's functionality mirrors the Ace, with options including climb profiles, although navigation uses on-screen prompts without the Ace’s voice commands.

 While the Elemnt Ace links into the Wahoo app, the Roam and Bolt still use the separate Elemnt app.
 This enables you to configure the unit on your phone, provides post-ride analysis and will give you live tracking if you carry your phone on a ride.